alexandreiabattles/content-ops-starter/content/pages/home.md

         subtitle: ''
         text: >
           For the **Eagles Army**  and secondarily **Celtic army**, they will enjoy new weapons if they join the armies as warrior.
-Enjoy new weapons, gifts exclusive.
+You can enjoy new weapons, gifts exclusive.

           Also this Group Gifts will change with future, more skilled, and